University of Sheffield - Procurement

 Boeing is the founding partner and continues to play a key role in the AMRC’s continuing development.
 The AMRC also collaborates with many other research and industrial partners on generic and specific research projects, many of these innovative projects are often European Grant funded.
 Research is conducted across a number of core groups across the AMRC site, amongst them, the Nuclear Advanced Manufacturing Research Centre (Nuclear AMRC) who, via research and knowledge transfer activities, supports the UK civil nuclear supply chain within the Yorkshire and Humber region to secure a globally leading position.

-- Experience of working within a procurement environment.
+- Experience of working within a public procurement environment.

 Share this job